 In more severe situations, stiff joints may impact a person’s mobility.
-People may have difficulty putting weight on their joint or have problems standing or walking.
-Some factors that may cause joint stiffness include:
+People may have difficulty putting weight on their joints, or they may have problems standing or walking.

 Bursitis can happen in nearly any joint, but it is most common in larger joints, such as:

 Bursitis usually heals by itself with rest.
 A person should typically reduce activities that move the joint and rest the joint for long periods.

 Resting the joint allows the bursae to recover, causing the pain and stiffness to go away.

 Osteoarthritis is a degenerative type of arthritis that affects over

 As it progresses it can cause: swelling and pain, as well as cracking noises with movement.